WFisher828/Approximate_Dynamic_Programming_Methods_in_Bayesian_Preference_Elicitation/README.md

 to be defined with each row corresponding to a experiment setting and each column corresponding to number of attributes, prior expectation, prior covariance, signal-to-noise ratio, look-ahead horizon, and orthogonality penalization parameter (these are what the int(sys.argv[-]) are for).

-**TO DO**
-Need to add in code to take a data file from an experiment setting and create images!